Clippers rally late in 4th quarter, top Pistons in OT

-Paul George scored 32 points and handed out 11 assists and the visiting Los Angeles Clippers, who rallied from a 14-point deficit in the last three minutes of regulation and captured a 142-131 overtime victory over the Detroit Pistons on Monday.
+Paul George scored 32 points and handed out 11 assists as the visiting Los Angeles Clippers, who rallied from a 14-point deficit in the last three minutes of regulation, captured a 142-131 overtime victory over the Detroit Pistons on Monday.

 Luke Kennard had 18 points for Los Angeles, while Marcus Morris Sr., Norman Powell and John Wall supplied 16 points apiece.